Acupressure & Chinese Herbs for Better Travel

 Pack a Scarf

 No matter where in the world I’m going, a scarf is a must have in my travel bag.
 In Chinese Medicine theory, the outside world and nature can affect the internal body.
-Things like wind and cold can enter the body and cause symptoms of the common cold, and they enter through the back of your neck, which is referred to as the Wind Gate.
+Things like wind and cold cold can affect the body’s balance, and is traditionally believed in Chinese Medicine to contribute to symptoms such as chills, stiffness, or fatigue.
 So, one way to protect your neck is by wearing a scarf, especially when it’s windy and cold out.
-A light scarf is perfect for walks on the beach, that stuffy hot yet cold air in airplanes, and going back and forth from hot and humid outside temperatures to freezing cold air conditioning inside.
-Wearing a scarf around your neck is a simple way to help keep your body and immune system strong so you don’t catch a cold.
+A light scarf is perfect for walks on the beach, that stuffy, hot yet cold air in airplanes, and going back and forth from hot and humid outside temperatures to freezing cold air conditioning inside.
+Wearing a scarf around your neck is a simple way to help you stay comfortable and protected from changing environments

 White Flower